Sidebar

 Assignment

-`settings` is a built-in global object.
-The name itself cannot be overwritten:
+`settings` is a protected built-in global name.
+The name itself cannot be overwritten.

 settings = 1; // error